What You’ll Learn

 Next, the hole will be backfilled with dirt that doesn’t have any rocks that could puncture the tank.
 Your gas provider will make sure that the tank is covered with at least one foot of dirt.

-Next, the installers will hook up the propane to the gas line in your home.
+Then, the installers will hook up the propane to the gas line in your home.
 They will place a plastic dome over the valve and fittings that poke out of the ground.
 This protects your valve from the elements and critters.

 The dome is low-lying and discreet.
-If you wish, you can easily place flowers, bushes or other plants around the dome to make it less visible.
+If you wish, you can easily place flowers, bushes, or other plants around the dome to make it less visible.

 3. Does My Buried Propane Tank Need Maintenance?